modular-things/modular-things/log/2022-11_modular-thing-motion-notes.md

 This works now as well, thing still isn't on an interrupt though, I suppose that would be next: then the vm / etc.

-- outfit it w/ vm-stuff,
-- try it in modular-thing,